anasraheemdev/quantum-austrade/README.md

 ## 🎨 Theme

-The platform uses a consistent bluish-dark theme throughout:
+The platform uses a consistent green and blue theme throughout:
 - Dark navy backgrounds (`#0a0e27`, `#0f1629`)
-- Blue gradients and accents
+- Green and blue gradients and accents
-- Neon blue glow highlights
+- Neon green and blue glow highlights
-- Light blue text and UI elements
+- Light green and blue text and UI elements
 - Smooth transitions and hover effects

 ## 📦 Tech Stack